Polio vaccine: Misconceptions

 A misconception has been present in Pakistan that the polio vaccine contains haram ingredients and could cause impotence and infertility in male children, leading some parents not to have their children vaccinated.
-This belief is most common in the Khyber Pakhtunkhwa province and the FATA region.
+This belief is most common in the Khyber Pakhtunkhwa province.
 Attacks on polio vaccination teams have also occurred, thereby hampering international efforts to eradicate polio in Pakistan and globally.